ArtWhisperer: A Dataset for Characterizing Human-AI Interactions in Artistic Creations: Prompt Diversity

 \subsection{Diverse prompts used for high scores}

+First, we find that users do not converge in their prompt design but rather achieve similarly high scores through a diverse set of prompts.
+This result confirms the need for models to align to a wide range of user writing styles and descriptive techniques, and suggests a tradeoff between alignment to multiple users and specificity of a prompt (e.g., to support more users, individual prompts will necessarily have less descriptive ability).
+Examples of such diverse prompts are shown in Figure~\ref{fig:diverse_prompt_examples}.

+We quantify this finding in Figure~\ref{fig:text_and_image_embedding_variation}, where we plot two metrics defined as follows.
+Let $z_0, z_n$ be normalized embeddings of the initial and best prompt/image found by a user.
+Let $z^*$ be the normalized embedding of the target prompt/image.
+We define the difference in embedding distance to ground truth as $||z_n-z^*||_2 - ||z_0 - z^*||_2$.
+In blue, we use the CLIP text embeddings of the prompts; in orange, we use the CLIP image embeddings of the generated images.
+We note two findings here: (1) the metric applied to the image embeddings is guaranteed to be non-positive as the embedding distance is monotonically decreasing with the score, and (2) the metric applied to the text embeddings is apparently symmetric around $0$, indicating that unlike the image embedding, distance in the text embedding space does not monotonically decrease with score.
+Together, these findings illustrate that users tend to discover diverse prompts and \emph{do not converge in their prompt design}.

+Additionally, we find the distribution of prompts does not converge.
 In the left of Figure~\ref{fig:prompt_diversity}, we plot the distribution of distances between the first prompt (in blue) and the last prompt (in orange) to the average prompt for the corresponding target image.
 Despite the average score improving from 51.9 to 70.3 (out of 100) indicating a significant improvement in score, prompt diversity does not significantly diminish.
 That is, users do not converge to similar prompts to achieve high scores.
-Similar analysis of the image embedding space suggests image diversity \emph{decreases} (see Appendix for details).
-This makes sense given that the score is linearly related to distance in the CLIP image embedding space.
-This analysis suggests that, over the course of interaction with the AI model, the distribution of user prompts undergoes a transformation (to be closer to the target image), but does not change in diversity.
+Similar analysis of the image embedding space suggests image diversity \emph{decreases} (Figure~\ref{fig:text_and_image_embedding_variation}).